groboclown/petronia/docs/architecture.md

 * Safe coding practices.
 Type safety to prevent incorrect usage as early as possible.
 Defensively write the code.
 Even though formal types may not be always the right way to go in Python, inspection is necessary.
 If this becomes a performance issue, it should be a configuration option set at start time.
 * Memory reduction.
 The code will naturally want to use a lot of memory due to object proliferation.
 Upfront work to make easy reduction in memory leak mistakes and simple memory reduction should be done.
 Performance intensive tasks will naturally lend towards performance over memory, but these should be inspected carefully.

 ### Coding Guidelines

 * Functions over objects.
 Lifecycle controls should not be handled by the object itself, but by the framework that injects the object.
 In this way, lifecycle is enforced.
 * Slotted data objects over dictionaries.
 Slots are faster to create and access and use less memory, and have better type safety.
 * Convention over subclass.
 Rather than enforcing type hierarchies, we'll enforce method existence.
+With MyPy, this means Prototype declarations.
 * Enforce read-only attributes through `@property` methods.
 This may be a bit of a performance hit, so switching this will be on an individual basis.
 Critical system parts will need to enforce read-only everywhere.  *May switch to using more Named Tuples*.
 * API vs implementation.
 The API for Petronia is the event bus, the event IDs and singleton IDs, and the structured event data.
 Everything else is implementation and should be registered separately from the API.
 Extensions should have an API and implementation portion as well.
 Users, if they really want, can swap out all the implementations, starting with extensions, all the way up to the core system setup at bootstrap time.
 * All non-local memory must be accessed in a thread-safe manner.
 For this reason, global memory must be restricted to just a few places.
 This applies to singleton objects as well.
 * Internationalization is a must.
 Petronia uses the built-in `gettext` module for the application.
 Extensions should expect the localization files to be added by the platform, and should produce files that can be integrated into the localization paths.
-* Threading must be carefully handled.
-Use `petronia.base.util.pthread` for any threading. *May need to switch to `asyncio`.*
+* `asyncio` over threading.
+Threading is only used when Python makes it really difficult to use asyncio.

 ### Security